#10: Sexual Harassment and the CJI

 What legal cases arose out of the controversy?

 Two primary cases arose out of the controversy.
 The Chief Justice formed an in-house panel to investigate the sexual harassment allegations.
-The in-house panel initially comprised current Chief Justice S.A.
-Bobde, Justice N.V.
-Ramana and Justice Indira Banerjee.
-On 25 April, Justice NV Ramana recused himself due to his close personal relationship with CJI Gogoi and was replaced by Justice Indu Malhotra.
-On 6 May, the panel concluded that there was no substance in the allegations, despite the Complainant withdrawing from the inquiry alleging procedural impropriety.
-Further, it declined to make the report available to the public, citing Indira Jaising v.
-Supreme Court of India.
+The in-house panel initially comprised current S.A.
+Bobde CJI, N.V.
+Ramana and Indira Banerjee JJ.
+On April 28th, NV Ramana J recused himself due to his close personal relationship with CJI Gogoi and was replaced by Justice Indu Malhotra.
+On May 6th, the panel concluded that there was no substance in the allegations, despite the Complainant withdrawing from the inquiry alleging procedural impropriety.
+Further, it declined to make the report available to the public, citing Indira Jaising v Supreme Court of India.

 The second case arose out of claims made by Advocate Utsav Bains.
 Mr. Bains claimed that the allegations against the CJI were fabricated and motivated by a larger conspiracy to undermine the independence of the judiciary.
-On 25 April, a Bench comprising Justices Arun Mishra, Rohinton Nariman and Deepak Gupta directed retired Justice AK Patnaik to conduct an inquiry into the alleged conspiracy with the assistance of the Central Bureau of Investigation, the Intelligence Bureau and the Delhi Police Commissioner.
+On April 25th, a Bench comprising Arun Mishra, Rohinton Nariman and Deepak Gupta JJ directed retired AK Patnaik J to conduct an inquiry into the alleged conspiracy with the assistance of the Central Bureau of Investigation, the Intelligence Bureau and the Delhi Police Commissioner.